tomins/SQAAssignment1/section1/scrumestimation.md

 - If a story is beyond the limit try breaking it down into smaller stories
 - Discuss what everyone feels they can achieve in a certain amount of time

+#### Overview
+By applying these tips to improve estimates and make them more accurate, the team can achieve more success in the devlopment of their projects.

 ### Part 4: Atlassian Story Points and Estimation [^5]
 Task estimation is amoung the hardest jobs for a software development team.
 It takes into acccount a massive amount of factors and is constantly changing based on who is on the team and the priority of the project.